PabloBuisson/personas/README.md

 ## TODOS

-- [ ] Udpate form client validation 🔥
+- [ ] Update form client validation 🔥
 - [ ] Add an existing persona to a project
 - [ ] Add `createdAt` on Project and Persona for filtering last items
 - [ ] Hide block info